THE WIHS HONOR AND SERVICE AWARD

 that best demonstrates the values of honor and service.

-The 2019 award recipient will be recognized during a presentation at center ring with representatives of WIHS and EQUUS Foundation on Friday, October 25 during the annual WIHS Military Night.
+The 2020 award recipient will be recognized during WIHS and be presented the award by the EQUUS Foundation.
 The recipient will receive a special prize and will have the opportunity to select an equine charity on the Equine Welfare Network of EQUUS Foundation to receive a $1,500 grant from the EQUUS Foundation.

 The WIHS Honor and Service Award was created in 2013 to honor the Caisson Platoon's Klinger, a special horse who has touched the lives of many through his life of service with the 3rd U.S. Infantry Regiment (The Old Guard) Caisson Platoon.
 Klinger has served as the official escort to the President of the United States, and led the Presidential Inaugural Parade.
 The EQUUS Foundation and USEF inducted Klinger into the Horse Stars Hall of Fame for his service.